theHostileNegotiator/KWBandage/KnownIssues.md

 #### Ravager
 * AI are not able to use Tiberium Agitation properly
 * Head bones have issues

-#### Railgun Accelerator Heal
-* Objects affected by Railgun Accelerator when healed by repair drone or structure repair will no longer take penalty damage when still under the effect

 #### Redeemer
 * Rage Generator effect begins as soon as the ability is activated instead of when the visual effect takes place.
 Whether or not this was intentional